Information on the Minnesota Cold Weather Rule.

 The Minnesota Cold Weather Rule will ensure customers do not have their heating or utility service shut off during the cold weather months, from October 15 - April 15.
 All utility and gas companies need to participate and offer this program to customers.
-For those customers that enroll, they need to be willing to enter into a payment plan with their utility company, and they need to continue to make those payments on a monthly basis.
+For those customers that enroll, they need to be willing to enter into a payment plan with their utility company, and they need to continue to make those payments on their account on a monthly basis.

 If you are behind on your bill and facing a service disconnection, you should immediately contact your utility company and ask them about this program.
 There are certain conditions, including customers need to meet income guidelines that are established by the Minnesota Public Utility Commission, and they also need to negotiate a payment plan, and adhere to it.

 Also, it is important to note that the Minnesota Cold Weather Rule won’t completely stop winter disconnection’s, but it will provide customers with extra protections and rights from October 15 through April 15 of each year.